Frequently Asked Questions

 If you are interested in finding an acupuncture practitioner, learn as much as you can about the practice.
 Laws vary from state to state so check into your local required credentials for people who practice acupuncture.
 A practitioner who is not a traditional physician should have a diploma from the National Commission for the Certification of Acupuncturists.
 You can also contact the American Academy of Medical Acupuncture (AAMA) for a list of certified acupuncturists in your state.

 Hypnosis does not address dystonia directly, but regular relaxation techniques such as self-hypnosis can improve well being and quality of life.

 There is no known correlation between dystonia and diet.
-Generally speaking, you should have a nutritious diet sufficient in calories, considering the amount of muscle activity that can go on during the day.
-The diet should be well-balanced.
-Stimulants such as nicotine and caffeine may make symptoms worse in a number of patients.
-Similarly, alcohol may make symptoms temporarily better (or worse) in a few cases.
-Nutritional supplements, vitamins, and have not been shown to cause any dramatic improvement in movement disorders.
-Anything that makes a person more relaxed, calm, or outright sleepy may non-specifically, and usually only mildly, improve symptoms.
-People who are taking vitamins or herbs need to be very aware of any potential interactions with traditional medications.
-Discuss all medications and supplements you are considering with your movement disorders specialist.
-If you're on specific medications, certain foods can interfere with absorption.
+Generally speaking, individuals with dystonia should have a nutritious diet sufficient in calories, considering the amount of muscle activity experienced throughout the day.
+Stimulants such as nicotine and caffeine may make symptoms worse.
+Alcohol may make symptoms temporarily better (or worse) in some cases.
+Nutritional supplements and vitamins have not generally been shown to cause dramatic improvement in movement disorders.
+Substances that make a person more relaxed, calm, or sleepy may non-specifically improve symptoms.
+It is important for individuals to discuss any vitamins and supplements taken with their movement disorders specialist to guard against potential interactions or safety concerns.
+Certain foods can interfere with the absorption of specific medications.